andresebr/kumodd/README.md

 a YAML file is used for configuration items not specific to a data set or case.
 This is intended to support reproducibility.
 The configuration file contains:

-'csv_columns' specifies various output profiles.
-Each profile specifies a set of columns.
-Here is the 'owners' profile containing three columns.
+Specify sets of CSV columns in the 'csv_columns' tag.  'owners' is a named set of columns.
 These columns may be selected using 'kumodd.py -col owners'.

 ``` yaml
 gdrive: